-- Suppliers or goods or services on terms that provide credit of more than seven days - Commercial credit providers
+- Suppliers or goods or services on terms that provide credit of more than seven days - Commercial credit providers applies the CDR framework such as the Competition and Consumer Act or Consumer Data Rules.

 What complaints about a CDR Participant are excluded?